Manitoba Provincial Road 258

-Manitoba Provincial Road 258 is a former provincial road in the Canadian province of Manitoba.
+Provincial Road 258 (PR 258) is a former provincial road in the Canadian province of Manitoba.

 Route description

 PR 258 connected PTH 16 (PTH 4 prior to 1977) at the eastern edge of Neepawa to PTH 3 and PTH 28 at Cartwright.
 Between Neepawa and Cartwright, PR 258 passed through Carberry and Glenboro, as well as Spruce Woods Provincial Park, which is located between the two communities.

-For a more detailed description of the route, please refer to the Travel Route section for PTH 5.
+For a more detailed description of the route, see Highway 5.

 History

 Along with PTH 28, PR 258 was decommissioned in its entirety when PTH 5 was extended from Neepawa to its current southern terminus in 1980.